 Geo-blocking and online stores

 However, geo-blocking is not only used in the representation of copyright interests.
 It is also used in the area of online stores.
-If a user from abroad, for example from Italy, accesses a German online store and the provider offers both a German and an Italian online store, the IP address is read and the user is redirected directly to the Italian online store.
+If a user from abroad, for example from Italy, accesses a German online store and the provider offers both a German and an Italian online store, the IP address is read and the user is forwarded directly to the Italian online store.

 What is regulated by the Geo-blocking Regulation?